CloudNativeEntrepreneur/auth/README.md

 # auth

-Installs keycloak, keycloak controller, postgres, and configures keycloak with realms and roles
+Installs keycloak configured with custom theme, wired up to use with keycloak-controller, and able to get secrets from jx/vault/helm integration

-To update CRDS for keycloak controller run `./get-crds.sh`
+keycloak-controller is required to be running in the cluster with `namespaced: false`